thearn/Python-Arduino-Command-API/README.md

 **Servo Library Functionality**
 Support is included for up to 8 servos.

-* *Arduino.Servo.attach(pin, min = 544, max = 2400)* - Create servo instance.
+- `Arduino.Servo.attach(pin, min = 544, max = 2400)` Create servo instance.
 Only 8 servos can be used at one time.
-* *Arduino.Servo.read(pin)* - Returns the angle of the servo attached to the specified pin
+- `Arduino.Servo.read(pin)` Returns the angle of the servo attached to the specified pin
-* *Arduino.Servo.write(pin, angle)* - Move an attached servo on a pin to a specified angle
+- `Arduino.Servo.write(pin, angle)` Move an attached servo on a pin to a specified angle
-* *Arduino.Servo.writeMicroseconds(pin, uS)* - Write a value in microseconds to the servo on a specified pin
+- `Arduino.Servo.writeMicroseconds(pin, uS)` Write a value in microseconds to the servo on a specified pin
-* *Arduino.Servo.detach(pin)* - Detaches the servo on the specified pin
+- `Arduino.Servo.detach(pin)` Detaches the servo on the specified pin

 ```python
 #Servo example